jierlich/paywall/README.md

 **The contract has been tested, but not audited at this point.** If you use Paywall for significant volume, please consider withdrawing funds frequently.

+## Community
+Looking for help using Paywall?
+Want to show off your project?
+Join us on discord https://discord.gg/8v9cVbFGk7